 9. Rejections should not be made based on suspicions.

-10. Conflicts of interests among editorial members, authors and reviewers should be resolved properly according to the COPE guidelines.
+10. Conflicts of interest among editorial members, authors, and reviewers should be resolved properly according to the COPE guidelines.

 Publication Plagiarism Statements:

 1. All rules defined by COPE should be followed by editorial members, reviewers, and authors.

 2. An article can be withdrawn from its first phase (Editorial review process) but when it is in the review process, the penalty should be discussed and paid to the editorial management committee before requesting withdrawn of the respective articles.